ashbaldry/ashbaldry.github.io/_posts/2023-08-xx-designer-0-3-0-release.md

 </video>

 <figcaption>
-Saving a template using the {designer} application, and restoring the template by opening it in another session
+Saving a template using the {designer} application, and restoring the template by opening it in another session.
 </figcaption>
 </figure>

 ## Storing Templates with {rappdirs}

-[{rappdirs}](https://rappdirs.r-lib.org/) is a convenient package that finds appropriate directories to save data, caches and logs on the major different operating systems.
+[{rappdirs}](https://rappdirs.r-lib.org/) is a convenient package that finds appropriate directories to save data, caches and logs, on the major operating systems.
 This makes it easy to develop the functionality behind saving templates on my Windows PC, knowing that it will still work when deployed on a Linux server.

 There are two levels of caching:

-- *Site level* that allows all users on a computer/server to access files
+- *Site level* that allows all users on a computer/server to access files; and
-- *User level* that allows the signed in user to access files
+- *User level* that allows the signed in user to access files.

-The application will try to save templates in the site data directory where possible, however there will be instances where permissions have been locked (usually professional environments), and it will fall back to the user level data directory.
+The application will try to save templates in the site data directory where possible, however there will be instances where permissions have been restricted (usually professional environments), and it will fall back to the user level data directory.

 Storing data in directories like this is useful in other areas, such as pulling information from APIs.
 An example of this can be seen in the [{pokeapi}](https://github.com/ashbaldry/pokeapi) package, where the stats of Pokémon are unlikely to change from a day to day basis.
 Using this cache reduces the number of API calls required when re-running the same chunk of code over and over again.